rjdeliveryomaha/courierinvoice/extras/includes/README.md

 File location for logging.
 If enableLogging is ``` true ``` and this value is NULL or an empty string an error will be thrown.

+### testMode

+Boolean

+Indicates if test mode is active

+### testURL

+String

+URL to use in test mode.

+If test mode is true and this value is null or empty string an exception will be thrown.

 ### showCancelledTicketsOnInvoiceExceptions

 Indexed array